Spectroscopic observation of the crossover from a classical Duffing oscillator to a Kerr parametric oscillator: parametric oscillation in the single-photon Kerr regime

 We further checked the controllability of the distribution of these states by applying an external locking signal~\cite{Lin2014}.
 The locking signal with half a pump frequency and a power of $P_{\rm s}=-89$~dBm at the device is injected from the feed line of the JPO and is turned off during the pump.
 The output signal from the JPO is integrated after the locking signal is turned off [Fig.~\ref{fig5}(a)].
 Figure~\ref{fig5}(c) shows the histogram of the phase of the JPO output as a function of the relative phase between the locking signal and the pump.
 It is clearly seen that the probability distribution of the output states depends on the relative phase, indicating that the probability of having $0$ or $\pi$ state can be controlled by the phase of the locking signal.
-The locking error is $\sim1\%$, which we attribute to the phase flip of the output state during the readout.
+The locking error is $\sim1\%$, which we attribute to the switching of the output state during the readout.
+As the input signal power decreases, the locking error increases (See Appendix F).
 The input signal power of $-89$ dBm required to achieve the minimum phase lock error of 1\% corresponds to the mean photon number of $4P_{\rm s}\kappa_{\rm e}/(\hbar \omega_{\rm r}\kappa^2) = 4\times 10^4$, which is $\mathcal{O}(10^4)$ times higher than the previous study using a JPO in the classical regime \cite{Lin2014}.
-It is possibly due to the larger Kerr nonlinearity, which prevents the locking signals from entering the JPO, and requires further investigation in the future experiments.
+It is probably due to the large nonlinearity of the JPO and the large oscillation amplitude at the operation point of the time-domain measurement, which result in a large potential barrier between the oscillation states $\ket{\pm \alpha}$.
+The locking signal manipulates the probability distribution of the oscillation states by tilting the metapotential of JPO, and the signal strength required for this manipulation depends on the height of the potential barrier.
+The locking signal strength required to overwhelm the potential barrier is proportional to $(K/\kappa)^2 \alpha^6$ (see Appendix~E for details).
+In the present experiment, the estimated value is $\mathcal{O}\left(10^4 \right)$ times higher than that of the previous study \cite{Lin2014}, which is consistent with the experiment.
+The estimated value is also $\sim 600$ higher than that of the KPO studied in Ref.~\citenum{Wang2019} due to the large oscillation amplitude $\alpha$, which indicates that the oscillation amplitude should be weakened to reduce the required locking signal strength.